skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   **Setup Folder to share via NFS**

-    -   Create a folder called 'backup' on drive where the backup will be done.
+    -   Create a folder called 'backup' on drive where the backup will be done

     -   Right click on backup folder on Windows -\> property-\> Advanced-\> change-\> Type: Everyone-\> Add-\> Select Principle-\> Everyone-\> Full control-\> Apply -\> OK (this can be done on individual files too) (this allows data copy from NFS folder to DBx drive)

-    -   Do the same in property -\> security advanced.
+    -   Do the same in property -\> security advanced

     -   Go to property of folder (backup) to be shared-\> NFS sharing -\> manage-\> select share-\> select allow anon access-\> permission-\> select read-write and allow root access for ALL MACHINES-\> apply and OK